NiranjanSurve/CodvedaInternTask2/README.md

 ---

+## ✨ Features
+- Single-page professional portfolio layout
+- Sections: Home, About, Skills, Projects, Contact
+- **Project thumbnails with click-to-open modal popup**
+- Smooth hover effects and animations
+- Responsive design for desktop and mobile devices
+- Clean UI suitable for internship and job profiles

+---

+## 🖱 Project Interaction
+- Projects are displayed as **image thumbnails**
+- Clicking a thumbnail opens a **popup modal** with:
+  - Project name
+  - Short description
+  - Technologies used
+  - GitHub repository link

+---

+## 📱 Responsive Design
+The website is fully responsive and adapts to different screen sizes using **CSS media queries**, ensuring a smooth user experience across devices.

+---

 ## 🛠 Technologies Used
 - **HTML5** – Structure of the website
 - **CSS3** – Styling, layout, animations, and responsiveness